-A community-wide inventory identifies emissions originating from activities such as transportation and mobile sources; commercial electricity and natural gas consumption; residential electricity and natural gas consumption; water and wastewater treatment, nitrification, denitrification, and the electricity consumed from potable water and wastewater treatment; solid waste energy consumption, and fugitive emissions from natural gas distribution.
+community-wide inventory identifies the А emissions originating from activities such as transportation and mobile sources; commercial natural electricity and gas consumption; residential electricity and natural gas consumption; water and wastewater treatment, nitrification, denitrification, and the electricity consumed from potable water and wastewater treatment; solid waste energy consumption, and fugitive emissions from natural gas distribution.
 A city operations inventory accounts for the same activities but from city owned and operated sources.
 A city operations greenhouse gas inventory is considered a subset of the communitywide inventory.